 True Dialogue incorporates a relational approach to practice described in the following:

 All human beings have a strong, innate sense of justice.
-When we are treated in ways that we judge as unfair or disrespectful, we feel we have been treated unjustly.
+When we are treated in ways that we believe to be unfair or disrespectful, we feel we have been treated unjustly.

-Justice is not something defined by law, human beings view every relationship in their lives as either just or unjust.
-Any relationship (inter-personal, inter-agency, inter-municipal, nation to nation) viewed as unjust, elicits negative emotions such as anger, resentment, distrust.
-This often motivates people to take action to correct the imbalance or injustice.
+Justice is not something defined by law; human beings view every relationship in their lives as either just or unjust.
+Any relationship (student-teacher, parent-child, employer-employee, agency-client, nation to nation) seen as unfair, elicits negative emotions such as anger, resentment, distrust, which can motivate people to take action to correct the imbalance or injustice.